Direction-Flipped Influence Audits Reveal Hidden Structure in Moral Choices of LLMs

 These results indicate that even with reasoning enabled, some models remain sensitive to surface-level perturbations that carry no decision-relevant information, particularly for factors where the model already exhibits strong baseline preferences (e.g., wealth).
-This indicates that preferences are sensitive to contexts that are entirely incoherent content.
+Even contexts that are entirely incoherent in content can shift preferences.